Tejas-Ladhani/ObjectObstacle-Snake_Game_CPlusPlus/README.md

 <br>

 <h2>Conclusion</h2>
 From this project we have developed some curiosity towards game development in smaller minds.
-By playing these game one can Improve……
+By playing these game one can Improve……<br>
-1. Co-ordination
+1. Co-ordination<br>
-2. Attention and Concentration
+2. Attention and Concentration<br>
-3. Brain Speed
+3. Brain Speed<br>

 </br>